 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-See also separate article Prevention of cardiovascular disease.
+See also separate Prevention of Cardiovascular Disease article.

-Over the age of 70 years CVD risk is usually greater than 20% over 10 years, especially for men, but total CVD risk should still be formally estimated using the charts.
+Over the age of 70 years CVD risk is usually greater than 20% over 10 years, especially for men; total CVD risk should still be formally estimated using the charts.
 However, this will underestimate the true total CVD risk of a person older than 70 years.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed